cepdnaclk/e18-co227-Automated-Notification-System-for-Examinations/docs/README.md

 With this Automated Notification System that we are expecting to develop, the reminders will be sent automatically to the assigned lecturers before the deadlines.
 Due dates will be checked before like 3 days(this can be changed according to the department requirment).
 The body of the email will differ according to the different phases.

-# Installation Procedure
-#### (steps are given to run the system in python anywhere, after creating the keys.json file using config,ini and createJson.py)
-#### using the website created (Recomended)
-- Create a task in Pythonanywhere by using fetchfromdb.py
-- Create the Database by running the createtables.sql file
-- Use the website to initiate the system(create the google sheet & store the data in the databse)

-#### manual running
-- Create a task in Pythonanywhere by using fetchfromdb.py
-- Create the Database by running the createtables.sql file
-- create the google sheet(the link is provided inside the sheetToDB.py file.
-If the user create any other google sheet he has to manually update all the files which uses specific data about the google sheet)
-- Run sheetToDB.py file to get google sheet data into the database

 # Data Flow

 <div class="figure container">